 Contentful's Content Delivery API (CDA) is a read-only API for retrieving content from Contentful.
 All content, both JSON and binary, is fetched from the server closest to an user's location by using our global CDN.

 We publish SDKs for various languages to make developing applications easier.
 This article details how to get content using the PHP CDA SDK.

-The Contentful PHP SDK is currently in beta and the API may change before a stable release.
+The Contentful PHP SDK is in beta and the API may change before a stable release.

-The easiest way to install the Contentful PHP SDK is to use Composer.
-If you've downloaded
+The easiest way to install the Contentful PHP SDK is to use Composer and run the following command:

 php composer.phar install contentful/contentful:@beta